 Unlike in most other monster movies, the heroes in both Godzilla 1954 and King of the Monsters! are fallible little mortals whose heroism comes from their choices, not their strength or superhuman powers.
 That is especially true in the Japanese original, in which the de facto lead character – like the creature’s size and appearance – seems to shift throughout the film.

 This is what humanizes these two Godzilla movies – not films – and makes them affect a viewer willing to suspend disbelief.
 After all, is a rampaging, giant atomic reptile really any more unbelievable than bloodsucking vampires, a huge ape who lusts after a woman one-twentieth its size, or aliens who grow out of pods?

-Once again, neither Gojira nor Godzilla, King of the Monsters! is a great film.
+Once again, neither Gojira nor its U.S. version is a great film.
 But they are great movies – something that is a rarity – in addition to being two of the best monster movies ever made.

 Classic Media’s recent DVD set should finally debunk claims to the contrary, thus allowing Godzillaphiles to come out of the closet to proudly proclaim who they are.
 I am one.
 Long live the roar!

 Screenplay: Ishirô Honda & Takeo Murata.

 From a treatment by Shigeru Kayama, itself based on an outline titled “The Giant Monster from 20,000 Leagues Under the Sea,” written by Godzilla 1954 producer Tomoyuki Tanaka.